Barney Stinson: Adult life prior to 2005 ("Pilot")

-"Game Night" reveals that Barney had once been an innocent, idealistic young man who wanted to join the Peace Corps with his first serious girlfriend, Shannon.
-When she left him for a suit-wearing womanizer, James arranged for the 23-year-old Barney to lose his virginity to their mother's friend, Rhonda "the Man Maker" French.
+"Game Night" reveals that Barney had once been an innocent, idealistic young man who wanted to join the Peace Corps with his first serious girlfriend, Shannon (Katie Walder).
+When she left him for a suit-wearing womanizer, James arranged for the 23-year-old Barney to lose his virginity to their mother's friend, Rhonda "the Man Maker" French (Stephanie Faracy).
 After he slept with Rhonda and was led to believe he satisfied her, he became a similarly suit-wearing womanizer, even going so far as to adopt some of his rival's catchphrases.
 He lives by a strict code known as the Bro Code.

 Barney is also revealed to have had a gambling problem, enabled by his mother, who is a bookmaker.
 However, he assures the group that it is not a problem because he is so good at it.
 He revealed in "Atlantic City" that he lost his entire life savings playing a Chinese game.
 He has also apparently lost every one of his many bets on the Super Bowl.
 He will go to any lengths to win a bet, even if it takes one year for just $10.